-The Competition Law expressly provides that the abuse of dominant position may involve direct or indirect imposition or application of unfair purchase or selling prices or other trade conditions, as well as applying unequal provisions in equivalent transactions with third parties, creating competitive disadvantage for such third parties.
+The CL expressly provides that the abuse of dominant position may involve direct or indirect imposition or application of unfair purchase or selling prices or other trade conditions, as well as applying unequal provisions in equivalent transactions with third parties, creating competitive disadvantage for such third parties.

-For example, the Competition Council determined that SIA Rimaida, being in a dominant position in the market of distributing the video film Terminator 3: Rise of the Machines, imposed unfair (in particular circumstances discriminating) sales prices on a number of market participants, thus creating competitive disadvantage.
-Although the Competition Council noted that the abuse of dominant position is normally considered a grave violation of the Competition Law, it imposed only the minimum penalty on the company in view of the fact that unfair prices were applied in connection with distribution of one film only and did not result in substantial adverse consequences in the relevant markets.
+For example, the CC determined that Rimaida, being in a dominant position in the market of distributing the video film Terminator 3: Rise of the Machines, imposed unfair (in particular circumstances discriminating) sales prices on a number of market participants, thus creating competitive disadvantage.
+Although the CC noted that the abuse of dominant position is normally considered a grave violation of the CL, it imposed only the minimum penalty on the company in view of the fact that unfair prices were applied in connection with distribution of one film only and did not result in substantial adverse consequences in the relevant markets.

-20 Exploitative prices, terms or conditions of supply
+20 Exploitative prices or terms of supply

-Direct or indirect imposition or application of unfair (including exploitative) purchase or selling prices or other trade conditions is expressly prohibited under the Competition Law.
+Direct or indirect imposition or application of unfair (including exploitative) purchase or selling prices or other trade conditions is expressly prohibited under the CL.

-Thus, the Competition Council took a decision in 2006 to impose a penalty of LVL117,128 (approximately €170,000) on AGA SIA, which held a dominant position in the market for compressed bottled medical oxygen, when it imposed a substantial price increase on its products although such an increase was not justified by any cost considerations.
-The Competition Council determined that the profit of the company from the sales of various volumes of the product ranged from 84 per cent to 1005 per cent and did not accept the argument that the price increase was related to new legislative requirements due to EU accession, necessary to improve production facilities or losses of the business.
+Thus, the CC took a decision in 2006 to impose a penalty of LVL117,128 (approximately €170,000) on AGA, which held a dominant position in the market for compressed bottled medical oxygen, when it imposed a substantial price increase on its products although such an increase was not justified by any cost considerations.
+The CC determined that the profit of the company from the sales of various volumes of the product ranged from 84 per cent to 1005 per cent and did not accept the argument that the price increase was related to new legislative requirements due to EU accession, necessity to improve production facilities or losses of the business.
 Simultaneously, it was found that the prices imposed were discriminatory towards some market participants with difference in price amounting to up to 281 per cent.